-2. MOUNTING THE VALVE: The joystick valve (200 Series) requires a 3.25 inch by 7.00 inch hole cut at the desired location.
-The valve should be mounted so that the front and the aft movement of the control lever is in line with the coach.
-Be sure there is adequate clearance for full movement of all levers.
-Before cutting the hole, be sure to check underneath for wiring, structural parts, or other items that may create a problem.
-Also be sure to leave enough room to connect all hydraulic hoses.
+With the Integrated (110 Series) Valve, cut a 5" x 5-3/4" hole at the desired location.

+Before cutting the hole, be sure to check underneath for wiring, structural parts, or other items that may create a prolem.
+Also be sure to leave enough room to connect all hydralic hoses.